Transaction Timeline for Sellers

 Day -30

 You decide to sell your home.
 That's great!
-The first thing to do is to sign a listing agreement with your real estate agent.
+The first thing to do is to hire your real estate agent.

 Shortly after that, you'll need to prepare the house for photography and possibly videography.
 Make any repairs you need to, spruce up the place, and have the place in show-ready condition.